Creatine is one of the most popular supplements used to bring about improvements in athletic performance.

 Therefore, based on the current research, creatine monohydrate is recommended over any other type.

 Who Should Use Creatine?

 Those who are looking to improve their health and fitness may find value in creatine supplementation.
-However, creatine is particularly useful for certain individuals.
+However, creatine is beneficial for certain individuals.

 Those who compete in strength sports such as weightlifting, powerlifting, and bodybuilding should consider taking creatine.

-Creatine can cause a substantial increase in power which may allow for heavier lifts and improve powerlifting and weightlifting performance.
+Creatine can cause a substantial increase in power, allowing for heavier lifts and improving powerlifting and weightlifting performance.

 Considering that creatine has been shown to facilitate muscular growth, bodybuilders will also benefit from taking it.